flenniken/statictea/docs/runFunction.md

 # funEq_iib

-Return true when the a equals b.
+Return true when the two ints are equal.

 ~~~
 eq(a: int, b: int) bool